-Union member strength & solidarity define Hostess strike
+Union member strength and solidarity define Hostess strike

 Once upon a time there was a company.
 It had happy workers and was profitable for years â€" an American icon, some would say.
 But that fairytale ended long ago.